wedesoft/robobuilder/README.md

-malloc
+robobuilder
 ======

 **Author**:       Jan Wedekind
-**Copyright**:    2010
+**Copyright**:    2011
 **License**:      GPL

 Synopsis
 --------

-This Ruby extension defines the class {Hornetseye::Malloc}. {Hornetseye::Malloc.new} allows you to allocate memory, using {Hornetseye::Malloc#+} one can do pointer manipulation, and {Hornetseye::Malloc#read} and {Hornetseye::Malloc#write} provide reading Ruby strings from memory and writing Ruby strings to memory.
+This Ruby extension defines the class {Robobuilder} for communicating with a Robobuilder robot via serial port or Bluetooth serial.

 Installation
 ------------

 To install this Ruby extension, use the following command:

-    $ sudo gem install malloc
+    $ sudo gem install robobuilder

 Alternatively you can build and install the Ruby extension from source as follows: